En Español

 Moving Mountains

-Support to create counternarratives and campaigns that support Southeast Asian farmers, such as Hmong farmers, in establishing and solidifying a role in our agricultural ecosystem; and create content that connects intergenerational voices to educational platforms to teach about Hmong food, herbal practices, and farming techniques.
+Moving Mountains’ mission is to provide leaders and organizations with space, resources, and support to reflect, create, organize, and achieve gender justice.
+Wildseeds Grant funds support creating counternarratives and campaigns that support Southeast Asian farmers, such as Hmong farmers, in establishing and solidifying a role in their agricultural ecosystem; and creating content that connects intergenerational voices to educational platforms to teach about Hmong food, herbal practices, and farming techniques.

 Albuquerque, NM